Things to Know Before Ghorepani Poon Hill Trekking

 The Ghorepani Ghandruk Circuit Trek is a short and easy trip through a rhododendron forest that offers panoramic Himalayan views and landscapes.
 A short hike to Poon Hill early in the morning for the magnificent sunrise over Dhaulagiri and Annapurna massif is a fantastic view.

-This Trek offers scenic mountain views and worthy landscapes, vegetation, culture, and tradition of Gurung and Magar inhabitants.
+The Ghorepani trek offers scenic mountain views, worthy landscapes, vegetation, culture, and tradition for the Gurung and Magar inhabitants.

 Rajesh Thapaliya